eugenioxcastro/challengers-web/README.md

 # Challengers Web

 The official website for the Challengers mobile app, built with Next.js and Tailwind CSS.
+Visit the project at https://challengerai.app/

 ## Overview